actgardner/github-recommender/README.md

 At this point you have a CSV file with user_id, project_id, weight preferences to do some ML on.

-For the example here, I used Mahout's ALS implementation on Hadoop.
+For the example here, I used Mahout's Hadoop recommender implementation.
 This works on Cloudera's CDH5 out of the box:

 - Create a new directory structure on Hadoop: `hadoop fs -mkdir /github; hadoop fs -mkdir /github/csv`
 - Upload the CSV file: `hadoop fs -put recommendations.csv /github/csv`
-- Run the first phase: `mahout parallelALS --input /github/csv --output /github/als --lambda 0.1 --implicitFeedback true --alpha 0.8 --numFeatures 10 --numIterations 15`
+- Run the first phase: `mahout recommenditembased --input /github/csv --output /github/recommend --minPrefsPerUser 1 --maxPrefsPerUser 100 -s SIMILARITY_PEARSON_CORRELATION --maxSimilarItemsPerItem 10000 --maxPrefsPerUserInItemSimilarity 10000 --maxPrefsPerUser 10000`
-- Run the second phase:
 - Pull the results directory down: `hadoop fs -get /github/recommend`
 - Run `backend/parse_recommendation.py` to produce a CSV from the weird format Mahout produces

+Right now the Mahout recommender will give fewer than 10 items per user if they haven't committed enough.
+There's also an experimental Spark recommender using ALS, which is slower but should give some recommendations for everyone.
+It's a Scala project in GitHubRecommender.

 If you didn't use Mahout, you're on your own for getting a CSV of user, repo, weight recommendations.